-- 1. Call the Fire Department immediately by activating the nearest fire alarm pull station, contacting the Public Safety Department (650) 738-7000 or by calling 9-1-1. - 2.
+- 1. Call the Fire Department immediately by activating the nearest fire alarm pull station, contacting the Department of Public Safety (650) 738-7000 or by calling 9-1-1. - 2.
 Give your name and the location of the fire.
 Do not hang up until the dispatcher tells you to do so. - 3.
 If you are outdoors, seek shelter in a safe nearby building. - 4.
 If you are indoors, and it is safe to do so, close all windows and doors; open all curtains and blinds.
 Relocate all combustibles away from windows. - 5.
 ALWAYS EVACUATE A BUILDING IF THE ALARM IS SOUNDING. - 6.
-If time permits, turn off computers, unplug electrical equipment, take your purse or wallet, and close windows and doors before leaving. - 7.
-If you have a mobility impairment, request assistance from those nearest you.
-If no one is there to render assistance, proceed to the nearest stairway landing, and shout for help. - 8.
-When fire alarms sound, do not use the elevators.
+If time permits, turn off computers, unplug electrical equipment, take your phone and purse or wallet, and close windows and doors before leaving. - If you have a mobility impairment, request assistance from those nearest you.
+If no one is there to render assistance, proceed to the nearest stairway landing, and shout for help. - When fire alarms sound, do not use the elevators.
 An elevator may become a trap.

-Assist (help carry, if necessary) all disabled persons in using the stairs. - 9.
+Assist (help carry, if necessary) all disabled persons in using the stairs.
+Evacuation chairs are available at most locations. - 9.
 If there is a closed door in your exit path, touch the door lightly with the back of your hand to ensure it is not warm.
 If it is not warm, open slowly.
 Be prepared to close the door quickly if smoke or flames are present.